Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 Breakfast usually consists of bread with cured meats, cheese, and/or jam, coffee, biscuits, pastries, and tea.

 The guards often cook three dishes for dinner, including soup, salad, a meat dish, and a dessert.
-This can vary from hut to hut, and the food also changes daily.
+The menu can vary from hut to hut and also changes daily.

 ⚠️ Important!

-If you have a food allergy or dietary requirements (vegetarian, vegan, gluten-free, etc.), please say so when booking the huts.
-The guards will accommodate your requests and make the changes needed.
+If you have a food allergy or dietary requirements (vegetarian, vegan, gluten-free, etc.), please let the guards know when booking the huts.
+They will do their best to accommodate your requests and make the necessary changes.

 However, remember that sometimes the hut’s resources are limited, and the special meals can be less varied.
 For example, vegetarians may only be able to choose between cheese or jam for breakfast, whereas non-vegetarians have more options, such as various cured meat.